 4. Identify a Registered Agent

-5. Draft Recommended LLC Documents
+5. Choose Recommended LLC Documents

-|Operating Agreement||Any business that has more than one owner or wants to avoid state-specific default rules that govern LLCs without an operating agreement|
+A business with more than one owner or one that wants to customize the rules that govern their LLC

 Operating Agreement and EIN

-Operating Agreement, EIN, and Licenses
+Operating Agreement, EIN and Licenses

-6. Select a LegalZoom LLC Package and Pay
+7. Select an LLC Package and Pay

 LegalZoom LLC Packages at a Glance

 Name Check and Business Filing

 LLC Next Steps Guide

 Peace of Mind Review™

 Financial Account Authorization Letter

 Official Certificates and Seal

 Rush Processing with Secretary of State

-7. Provide Final Details About Your Business
+8. Provide Final Details About Your Business